ray-project/ray/doc/using-ray-on-a-cluster.md

 will be redirected to your terminal.
 5. To check that the installation succeeded, you can ssh to each node, cd into the directory `ray/test/`, and run the tests (e.g., `python runtest.py`).
-6. Create a directory (for example, `mkdir ~/example_ray_code`) containing the worker `worker.py` code along with the code for any modules imported by `worker.py`.
-For example,

-    ```
-    cp ray/scripts/default_worker.py ~/example_ray_code/worker.py
-    cp ray/scripts/example_functions.py ~/example_ray_code/
-    ```

-7. Start the cluster (the scheduler, object stores, and workers) with the command `cluster.start_ray("~/example_ray_code")`, where the second argument is the local path to the worker code that you would like to use.
-This command will copy the worker code to each node and will start the cluster.
+6. Start the cluster (the scheduler, object stores, and workers) with the command `cluster.start_ray("~/example_ray_code")`, where the argument is the local path to the directory that contains your Python code.
+This command will copy this source code to each node and will start the cluster.
+Each worker that is started will have a local copy of the ~/example_ray_code directory in their PYTHONPATH.
 After completing successfully, this command will print out a command that can be run on the head node to attach a shell (the driver) to the cluster.
 For example,

     ```
+    cd "$RAY_HOME/../user_source_files/example_ray_code";
     source "$RAY_HOME/setup-env.sh";
     python "$RAY_HOME/scripts/shell.py" --scheduler-address=12.34.56.789:10001 --objstore-address=12.34.56.789:20001 --worker-address=12.34.56.789:30001 --attach
     ```

-8. Note that there are several more commands that can be run from within `cluster.py`.
+7. Note that there are several more commands that can be run from within `cluster.py`.

     - `cluster.install_ray()` - This pulls the Ray source code on each node, builds all of the third party libraries, and builds the project itself.
-    - `cluster.start_ray(worker_directory, num_workers_per_node=10)` - This
+    - `cluster.start_ray(user_source_directory, num_workers_per_node=10)` - This
       starts a scheduler process on the head node, and it starts an object store and some workers on each node.
     - `cluster.stop_ray()` - This shuts down the cluster (killing all of the processes).
-    - `cluster.restart_workers(worker_directory, num_workers_per_node=10)` -
-      This kills the current workers and starts new workers using the worker code from the given file.
-Currently, this can only run when there are no tasks currently executing on any of the workers.
     - `cluster.update_ray()` - This pulls the latest Ray source code and builds it.